LiskHQ/lisk-docs/docs/lisk-tools/api-providers.md

 You can also check the available endpoints for Lisk directly under [https://drpc.org/public-endpoints/lisk](https://drpc.org/public-endpoints/lisk).

+dRPC also provides a [faucet for Lisk Sepolia](faucets.md#drpc-faucet).

 :::note[How to create API keys for dRPC]
 In order to use the provided endpoints, you need to [get the corresponding API keys](https://docs.drpc.org/gettingstarted/createaccount).
 :::

+## Moralis

+With [Moralis](https://developers.moralis.com/chains/lisk/) APIs, elevate your dapps with unmatched speed, security, and scalability across EVM-compatible chains, now including Lisk on Optimism’s OP Stack.

+Moralis enforces rate limits at the account level to ensure fair usage across all users.
+Each account has a set number of allowed requests per minute, based on your plan.
+For more information on rate limits and how to optimize your usage, visit the [RPC nodes FAQ page of Moralis](https://docs.moralis.com/rpc-faqs).

+The free plan for Moralis includes:

+- 40K Compute Units per day
+- Access to RPC nodes
+- Access to all Moralis APIs

+To use the Moralis RPC Nodes, follow these steps:

+1. **Create a Moralis Account:** [Sign up](https://admin.moralis.com/) for free and access your RPC nodes.
+2. **Set Up Your Node:** Visit the [Setting Up RPC Nodes](https://docs.moralis.com/get-your-node-api-key) guide to create and configure your RPC node.
+3. **Make Your First RPC Call:** Once you have your node set up, follow the [tutorial](https://docs.moralis.com/make-your-first-rpc-call) to make your first JSON-RPC call using ethers.js.